Jay3410/eventify/README.md

 # Eventify

-> a Social media app where people can share, like abd comment on their events.
+> a Social media app where people can share, like and comment on their events.